Ernesto-S/mastering-the-coding-interview/5_Algorithms/Sorting/Algo_Sorting.md

 The first number is compared through out the list.
 The lowest number is found and then positions are swapped.

 ## Merge Sort
+Take a list and divide by half and this continues until the items are single items

 ## Quick Sort